There are some common side effects during pregnancy which you may experience throughout each trimester.

 Check with your midwife, doctor or pharmacist if you would like to take pharmaceutical or over-the-counter antacids, or speak to your naturopath or herbalist for soothing and gentle herbal support.

-Pregnancy Side Effect #8 – High Blood Pressure / Hypertension
+Side Effects During Pregnancy Tip #8 – High Blood Pressure / Hypertension

 Blood pressure is usually checked at prenatal check-ups, so your care provider can keep watch for rising blood pressure.
 For some pregnant women, blood pressure can rise above normal levels.
 This can range from a mild case of high blood pressure (HBP) to a more severe level.